On the structure of modules indexed by small categories: Topologically based -modules

-A $\cal C$-module $M$ is said to be {\it geometrically based} if $M = H_n(F)$ for some positive integer $n$, where $F:{\cal C}\to {\cal D}$ is a functor from $\cal C$ to a category $\cal D$, equalling either \begin{itemize} \item {\bf f-s-sets} - the category of simplicial sets with finite skeleta and morphisms of simplicial sets, or \item {\bf f-s-com} - the category of finite simplicial complexes and morphisms of simplicial complexes. \end{itemize}
+A $\cal C$-module $M$ is said to be {\it topologically based} if $M = H_*(F;k)$ (for either a particular value of $*$ in the ungraded case, or more generally viewed as a graded element of $(vect/k)$), where $F:{\cal C}\to {\cal D}$ is a functor from $\cal C$ to a category $\cal D$, equalling either \begin{itemize} \item {\bf f-s-sets} - the category of simplicial sets with finite skeleta and morphisms of simplicial sets, or \item {\bf f-s-com} - the category of finite simplicial complexes and morphisms of simplicial complexes. \end{itemize}

-Almost all $\cal C$-modules that arise in applications are of this type.
-A central question, then, is whether or not such modules admit an inner product structure of the type needed for the above structure theorems to hold.
-We show that the obstruction to imposing an IP-structure on geometrically based modules is in general non-trivial, by means of an explicit example given below.
-On the other hand, all geometrically based $\cal C$-modules admit a presentation by $\cal IPC$-modules.
-In what follows we will restrict ourselves to the category {\bf f-s-sets}, as it is slightly easier to work in (although all results carry over to {\bf f-s-complexes}).